onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 I practiced attention economics
 What is economics about
-I made the right conceptual connections in possibility space (which is infinite)
+I made the right conceptual connections in possibility space (which is infinite) I applied what I'm telling you we should be applying
+I understood and applied what I'm telling you we should all understand and apply I’ve gained understanding about how we can gain understanding This book is aiming at giving you understanding about how to get the best understanding about anything else - by optimally structuring society
+Understanding how to bring understanding about anything else We need to understand how to understand anything else

 This series has enough material for thousands of content creators to dig into different aspects of it and to explain it further and better and with more examples.

-I’ve gained understanding about how we can gain understanding This book is aiming at giving you understanding about how to get the best understanding about anything else - by optimally structuring society
-Understanding how to bring understanding about anything else

 The degree to which you care about truth is the degree to which you will understand the world